mikbry/vpiper/README.md

-# videopipe
+# VPiper
-Experimental solution to record and transform video and audio using native modern hardware
+Opensource Audio Video cross-platform solution to transform, transcode and stream in Realtime.

+Modern technical stack:
+- Rust and WASM for security
+- WebRTC for low latency
+- Hardware acceleration for speed
+- Tensorflow for AI